AriaMaz/AriaMaz/README.md

 <details>
 <summary><h4>About Me</h4></summary>
-I'm a third-year Mechatronics and Robotics Engineering student at Queen's University with 2 years of experience in embedded software design, automation, and control systems.
+I'm a third-year Mechatronics and Robotics Engineering student at Queen's University with 2 years of experience in embedded software design, automation, and control systems
 </p>

 **Some Examples Include:**
-- Developing a 99.8% accurate NASA-used control system for a programmable PID temperature controller by simulating the system in Simulink, generating C code using QUARC, and manually validating results by hand.
+- Designing, programming, and creating an energy efficient Machine Vision (MV) Pet Feeder that detects pets with 98% accuracy using a MV Python script and feeds pets with a 4% weight error using a C++ microcontroller script.
-- Designing an autonomous machine vision (MV) pet feeder in SolidWorks, programming MV in Python to detect pets with 98% accuracy and microcontrollers in C to feed pets accurately using a servo motor and load cell sensor with only a 4% weight error.
+- Managing the propulsion division within the Hyperloop Design Team and creating a cooling system that enables a 100% increase in the Hyperloop Trains speed up to 400 km/h.
-- Led the propulsion division within the Hyperloop Design Team and created conceptual designs, SolidWorks models, and then 2 water cooling systems for the 4 engines, enabling a 100% increase in speed up to 400 km/h.
+- Developing Ladder Logic for PLC-operated production line's using the Siemens TIA Portal STEP 7 software in a team.

 I am fascinated by the Automotive and Aerospace/Defence industries and enjoy applying my expertise to devise creative and innovative solutions to complex problems.
 </details>